Director of Operations

 TJ Semanchin found his way to coffee in 1999 after working and traveling in Latin America, focusing on sustainable development.
 Convinced that fair trade, organic coffee was the best bet for farmers in Latin America, TJ returned to the States and has been involved in the coffee industry working for social change ever since.
 He is married with two children and likes to hit the trail on his mountain bike or x-country skis depending on the season.

 Havvah Spicer's love of food and fine beverages was nurtured from a young age and has continued throughout her career in the foodservice industry.
-Add in Havvah's enjoyment of working and connecting with people, and it's the perfect combination for her role as Kickapoo Coffee's customer support coordinator.
-Havvah is also a barista at our Viroqua cafe, a yoga instructor, dancer and mother of two beautiful children.
+Paired with her passion for collaborative work and personal connection, Havvah is right at home as Kickapoo Coffee's Outreach & Event's Manager.
+Havvah is also a yoga instructor, dancer and mother of two beautiful children.
+You can always find her in an kaleidoscopic outfit, most likely a vintage sundress.

 Lab, Sourcing & Education Coordinator